jiaxxuann/DMS-CW2024/README.md

 ### 5.3 'Choose Your Dragon'
 - There should also be a button called 'Choose Your Dragon' for user to choose their 'userplane' before proceeding to the game
 - This idea was also ditched because of complexity and lack of time

-- list features unable implement, explanation they were left out(no time)

 ## 6. New Java Classes